 9. Is your chosen domain available, willing and able?

 Finally you’ll need to check if your domain is available for you to register.
 Within Honcho, you’ll be able to check the availability before you register.
 If it’s a yes, follow the prompts and proceed to lock it down.
 If it’s taken, consider what you can tweak, add or remove to come up with a domain that’s still available.

 10. Ready to register?

 The glorious moment has arrived, you’ve done the preparation and ready to register your domain name!
-With an annual Honcho PRO account, you’ll get your domain name for free.
+Start your 30 day free trial with Honcho and you’ll get your domain name for free!